joshir/koth-trivia/README.md

 8. How many men did Cotton kill in WWI?
 9. Which chain of grocery stores features Chuck Mangione, the musician, as a spokesperson?
 10. Which state is Reverend Stroup originally from?
-11. In the show, Monsignor Martinez(short for Las Dias Y Los Noches de Monsignor Martinez (The Days and the Nights of Monsignor Martinez in English)), Monsignor Martinez is a Hispanic Catholic priest who is also a mercenary.
+11. In the show within the show -- Monsignor Martinez (short for Las Dias Y Los Noches de Monsignor Martinez, The Days and the Nights of Monsignor Martinez in English) -- Monsignor Martinez is a Hispanic Catholic priest who is also a mercenary.
 What is his famous catch phrase?
 12. Where do Kahn and Minh Souphanousinphone originally hale from?
 13. Who secretely ate all of Reverend Stroup's lutefisk?
 14. What is Tom Landry Middle School's mascot?